Diagnosis and Treatment of ET

 Diagnosis of essential thrombocythemia requires blood testing.
 A complete blood count measures blood cells and platelets.
 Normal platelet levels are between 150,000 to 400,000 platelets per microliter (μL) of blood.
-Consistent platelet levels over 600,000/μL may be a sign of essential thrombocythemia.
+Consistently elevated platelet levels may be a sign of essential thrombocythemia.
 Your doctor may order the following tests to gather more information or rule out other causes:

 - Bone marrow biopsy and aspirate, helps to rule out other causes and confirm an ET diagnosis